hfmrow/gtk3_import/README.md

 # Important Notice:

 This library will be constantly updated, it is not necessary to include it manually, it will eventually be downloaded automatically if the software requires it.
-Actually when I need to add / fixes / changes something in it, will do it.
-So, this library, will never have a stable version until I dance with angels or deamonds (hopefully for some long and long years still ^^).
+Actually when I need to add / correct / modify something, I will.
+So this library will never have a definitive stable version until I dance with angels or deamonds (hopefully for many long years to come ^^).

 It's just there for my own convenience.
 All my projects that use it are distributed with a **vendor** directory which includes a specific version and which will allow the program to be built without worrying about anything.